apache/druid/docs/content/Tutorial:-The-Druid-Cluster.md

 mkdir config
 ```

 If you are interested in learning more about Druid configuration files, check out this [link](https://github.com/metamx/druid/wiki/Configuration).
 Many aspects of Druid are customizable.
-For the purposes of this tutorial, we are going to use default values for most things.
+For the purposes of this tutorial, we are going to use doc_page values for most things.

 ### Start a Master Node ###